Wachbourne History, Family Crest & Coats of Arms

 By the end of the 11th century they had branched to Worcestershire where they became a family great consequence.
-They were generations of Knights at the Manor at the Washbournes intermarried with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
+They were generations of knights at the Manor at the Washbournes intermarring with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
 Sir Roger Washbourne is the first on record.

 Later, the Hundredorum Rolls of 1273 list William de Wassebourn in Huntingdonshire and Anthony Washbourne from Worcestershire was registered at Oxford University (no date given.)

 Early History of the Wachbourne family

 This web page shows only a small excerpt of our Wachbourne research.
-Another 203 words (14 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Wachbourne History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Wachbourne History in all our PDF Extended History products and printed products wherever possible.

 Wachbourne Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Washbourne, Washburn, Washborne, Washborn and others.

 Early Notables of the Wachbourne family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Wachbourne Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Wachbourne Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Wachbourne family to Ireland
+Migration of the Wachbourne family

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, travelling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Wachbourne or a variant listed above: Margerie Washborn settled in Boston Massachusetts in 1635 with her two sons, Joe, and Phillip; John Washborne settled in Virginia in 1619; one year before the ".